defendthehoneypot/Forensics/README.md

 # CrowdStrike tool used to parse Sysmon files.
-No intention of attemtpting to submit a pull request to merge with original location:  https://github.com/CrowdStrike/Forensics

-2016-12-26
-- updated tool to pull files from remote systems.
-(Not tested in production environment)
+Updated to pull files from multiple sources
-- Future update to add batch to push sysmon with config file.
-(In progress)

-2016-12-xx

-test
+-install_sysmon.cmd pushes/installs sysmon to multiple machines.

+-sysmon_parse.cmd original batch file from @crowdstrike that has been updated to collect sysmon logs from a list of remote machines.